So the title kind speaks for itself, right? But keep reading for more details! For my birthday last month, I received a spiralizer.

 Being kinda obsessive, might be a problem, but we’re talking veggies here, there’s worst things to be addicted to, right?
 Veggies are somewhat of a staple of my day to day meals… Even if you’re not a vegan or even a vegetarian, it’s pretty much impossible to eat too many veggies!

-Share the Spiralizer page to your friends on Facebook.
+- Share the Spiralizer page with your friends on Facebook.

-That’s it!
+- That’s it!
 Oh.
 By the way.
 The giveaway is only for US residents.
-Unless you know someone with an American address that could bring you your gift at Christmas per say.
+Unless you know someone with an American address that could bring you your gift at Christmas per se.
 Read between the line.

 On top of all that, I’m sharing 10+ ideas to use the spiralizer!